 Best for Dinner: Stella Artois Cidre

 If you're a fan of the Belgian beer Stella Artois, then you'll want to taste Cidre.
 With a crisp, dry palate, and refreshing taste, the experience is very similar to drinking their famous lager.
-It’s a European-style cider that’s naturally gluten-free, and you don’t need to look too far to find it because it enjoys the brand’s widespread distribution.
+It’s a European-style cider that’s gluten-free, and you don’t need to look too far to find it because it enjoys the brand’s widespread distribution.

 The real beauty of this cider is that it's a lot like drinking a really good light lager, but with an apple twist.
 Unlike many other big-name ciders, it’s definitely not sweet.
 Instead, this one has a pleasant balance of sweet and dry, so it’s ideal for any food that’s on the menu.
 Show up to a casual dinner party or autumn barbecue with this cider and you're sure to win over beer and wine drinkers alike.